lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ### Bans

 It's worth mentioning that Legacy has faced some important bans recently. [&#8288;<mtg-card>Sowing Mycospawn</mtg-card> and &#8288;<mtg-card>Troll of Khazad-dûm</mtg-card> were banned less than a month ago](https://magic.wizards.com/en/news/announcements/banned-and-restricted-announcement-march-31-2025).
 This, for me, was great news.
-Not because of any particular deck that I was playing --- to summarize it (perhaps oversimplifying), I think the Troll simply offered too great of a consistency to a very powerful game plan, and Mycospawn led to extremely unfun and non-interactive play patterns<sup><sup>[just like one other historic card, albeit being a different kind of "anti-fun"](https://magic.wizards.com/en/news/announcements/april-24-2017-banned-and-restricted-announcement-2017-04-24)</sup></sup>.
+Not because of any particular deck that I was playing---to summarize it (perhaps oversimplifying), I think the Troll simply offered too great of a consistency to a very powerful game plan, and Mycospawn led to extremely unfun and non-interactive play patterns<sup><sup>[just like one other historic card, albeit being a different kind of "anti-fun"](https://magic.wizards.com/en/news/announcements/april-24-2017-banned-and-restricted-announcement-2017-04-24)</sup></sup>.

 So, despite not being certain which deck I would be playing, I felt happy thanks to those bans.